Pairing

 Unpairing

 Unpairing disconnects the agent from your cloud account.
 The drone disappears from Mission Control and stops sending telemetry.
-From the CLI:- A new pairing code is generated immediately
+Use Mission Control or the setup webapp to unpair a device.
+From the REST API:- A new pairing code is generated immediately

 - The old API key is invalidated